 – text by Fernanda Hurtado Ortiz, images by Dave Fisher

 ABOUT WAVES FOR CHANGE

 No matter the weather, Muizenberg beach is always crowded with surfers of all levels.
-Due to the low and constant waves, the beach, 40 min away from Cape Town, has become the best surf lesson location, giving way to tourism and surfing schools.
+Due to the low and constant waves, the beach, 40 min away from Cape Town, has become the best surf therapy location, giving way to tourism and surfing schools.
 With an overcast sky and the sun peering out, the waves are ideal, as evident by the crowded ocean.
 Past the iconic colorful changing shacks and the waving shark alert flag, a large group of kids all wet-suited up sits in a circle with their eyes closed, surf boards laying near them.

 The group is part of NGO Waves For Change (W4C), as they take part in their pre-surfing meditation.
 W4C based in Muizenberg, provides safe spaces, caring mentors and a provision of weekly ‘Surf Therapy’ sessions to give vulnerable children the skills to cope with stress, regulate behavior, build healing relationships and make positive life choices.
 They work with communities impacted by violence, poverty, and conflict where mental health services are under resourced and stigmatized.

 “We set ourselves up to understand the impact of trauma on the way we behave and learn,” said Tim Conifer, W4C founding director & CEO.
 “We understand that there are certain activities that really transform the way we feel about ourselves and interact with the communities around us.
 Surfing is the way we wrap the program up but the main outcome is mental health.”